ashawe/CTF-Website-Template-2020/CONTRIBUTING.md

 Use GitHub to [create a pull request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) for your branch.
 In your pull request description, be sure to mention your changes

 If everything looks good, a maintainer will approve and merge the pull request when appropriate.
-After the pull request is merged, your icon will be available in the next Octicons release.
+After the pull request is merged, you'll appear in the contributers section.

 ### 6. Wait for the code to be reviewed